DIAGNijmegen/covid19-imaging-ai/README.md

 -----|------------
 [covid19-images](https://github.com/coyotespike/covid19-images) | Repository with other datasets as submodules.
 Soon will include dataloaders for TensorFlow, PyTorch, etc.
 [covid-dataset](https://github.com/arthurfigueiredo/covid-dataset) | Repository with links to other datasets, also non-COVID CT and XR.
+[COVID-CT](https://github.com/UCSD-AI4H/COVID-CT) | Repository with images scraped from papers.
+Downloadable and includes metadata from image captions.

 ## :world_map: (Inter)national initiatives